Kelsey McNeal's senior dream is to play in state finals - Mississippi's Best Community Newspaper

 McNeal has grown from when she first started playing in middle school.
 Moore said McNeal is a student of the game by how she studies film, and coaches her teammates.

-McNeal’s coaching rubbed off on sophomore point guard Nya Poole, who played a lights out game replacing McNeal, who was in foul trouble.
+McNeal’s coaching rubbed off on sophomore point guard Nyla Poole, who played a lights out game replacing McNeal, who was in foul trouble.
 The foul trouble caused McNeal to miss most of the second half.
 She said it is not typical for her to be in foul trouble because of her experience.

 Moore said McNeal is the team’s leader and despite her small size, is one of the most aggressive players she has coached.
 McNeal is averaging 25 points per game, Moore said, and despite her absence in the second half, the Bulldogs were still able to dominate the game.